RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 - Define `HypermediaSchemaRegistryAttribute` in `RESTyard.AspNetCore` (so it's available at runtime for scanning)
 - The registry method calls each HTO's `GetSchema()` — passing `IJsonSchemaFactory` where needed, parameterless where not
 - Verify tests: snapshot the generated registry for a multi-HTO source, verify attribute is emitted
-- Verify with CarShack: registry lists all its entity types

 #### Step 2.9.2: `HypermediaSchemaOptions` and DI integration
 - Define `HypermediaSchemaOptions` class in `RESTyard.AspNetCore`: `Title`, `Description`, `ApiVersion`, `EntryPointName`, `ExternalDocsUrl` — all nullable with sensible defaults (assembly name for title, assembly version for ApiVersion, auto-detect entry point from entity with Siren class `"EntryPoint"`)